Topological Representations of Free Numerical Semigroups via Iterated Torus Knots: Introduction

 A numerical semigroup \(S\subset \mathbb{N}\) is a finitely generated additive submonoid of the natural numbers with finite complement.
 If \(S\) is minimally generated by the set \(\{a_0,\dots,a_g\}\) then we will say that \(S\) is free if

 for some ordering of the minimal set of generators.
-In particular, it may happen that there exists different possible orderings for which \(S\) is free.
+In particular, it may happen that there exist different possible orderings for which \(S\) is free.
 In this paper, our main goal is to construct a family of iterated torus knots \(\{K_1, \dots, K_l\} \subset \mathbb{S}^3\) whose cable invariants are computed from the minimal set of generators of \(S\), i.e. the cable invariants are \(\{e_{i-1}/e_i,a_i/e_i\}_{i=1,\dots,g}\) where \(e_i=\gcd(a_0,\dots,a_{i})\) for a fixed ordering.
 Obviously, this construction depends on the ordering of the minimal generators.
 Therefore, for a fixed semigroup \(S,\) it may produce different isotopy classes of iterated torus knots, see Example \ref{ex:firstexample}.
-Our first main result, Theorem \ref{teo:iterated_knot_fundamental_group} provides the construction of each iterated torus knot \(K_i\) and a presentation of its fundamental group.
-As a consequence, in Definition \ref{def:familyknots} we will provide the precise definition of the family of knots associated to \(S.\)
+Our first main result, Theorem \ref{teo:iterated_knot_fundamental_group} provides the construction of each iterated torus knot \(K_i\) and a presentation of its fundamental group: \begin{theorem*}\ref{teo:iterated_knot_fundamental_group} Let \(S=\langle a_{r_0},\dots, a_{r_g}\rangle\) be a free semigroup and let \(\mathcal{K}_S\) be the family of knots associated to \(S\).
+Let \(\mathcal{G}=\{a_0,\dots,a_{g}\}\in\mathcal{A}\) be an arrangement for which \(S\) is free and let \(K_{\mathcal{G}}\) be its associated knot.
+Then, the fundamental group of the knot \(K_{\mathcal{G}}\) admits a presentation with $g+1$ generators and $g$ relations. \end{theorem*} As a consequence, in Definition \ref{def:familyknots} we will provide the precise definition of the family of knots associated to \(S.\)

 One of the main characteristics of the family of iterated torus knots associated to the free numerical semigroup \(S\) is that they all share the same Alexander polynomial, see Section \ref{sec:alexander}.
 Our second main result is that the Alexander polynomial of any member of the family coincides, up to a factor, with the Poincaré series of the free numerical semigroup, which in this case is nothing but the generating series of the semigroup \(S:\) \begin{theorem*}\ref{thm:AlexanderPoincare} Let \(S=\langle a_0,\dots,a_g\rangle\) be a free numerical semigroup and let \(\mathcal{K}_S\) be the family of associated knots.
 Then for all \(K\in\mathcal{K}_S\) we have